henryni914/DonorSpot/README.md

-# Title
+# DonorSpot

  ### Charity Application

  ## Description

  This full-stack web application will allow users to find charities that they wish to donate to.
-In addition, users can create an account and create a charity/raise funds for a particuluar cause.
+In addition, users can create an account and create a charity/raise funds for a particular cause.

  ## Table of Contents